-In addition to the above-mentioned, the opening credits throughout all seasons show a Rick possibly abandoning his Morty.
+In addition to the above-mentioned, the opening credits throughout all seasons show Rick possibly abandoning his Morty.
 Looking at the expression on Rick’s face, he appears almost evil.
-Another theory here is that the abandoned Morty is Evil Morty who now seeks his revenge on his Rick, which could also be Rick C-137 or all Ricks.
+Another theory here is that the abandoned Morty is Evil Morty, who now seeks his revenge on his Rick, which could also be Rick C-137 or all Ricks.

 As we’ve seen in the very first episode, Rick and Morty embark on an adventure to retrieve seeds from super trees for Rick’s research.
 When ingested, they can make you super smart.
-Fans have suggested that the liquid in Rick’s flask isn’t alcohol, but rather distilled super tree seeds.
+Fans have suggested that the liquid in Rick’s flask isn’t alcohol but rather distilled super tree seeds.
 Judging by the instant smartness of Morty at the end of the episode, after the seeds have been absorbed in his rectum, which also caused him to dribble at the mouth, this could very well be true.
 Especially when you consider that this is a prominent feature for Rick too.
 As we see from all the Rick’s in the Citadel, they too have the same tell signs, further strengthening the theory.
-The fact that Rick C-137 wasn’t able to simply pick the fruit from the tree and leave the planet with it also makes one question why the seeds aren’t readily available to all.
+The fact that Rick C-137 wasn’t able to pick the fruit from the tree and leave the planet with it also makes one question why the seeds aren’t readily available to all.

-Theory #8: Gravity Falls Shares the Same Universe
+Theory #7: Gravity Falls Shares the Same Universe

-Theory #9: Rick and Jerry Never Left the Simulation
+Theory #8: Rick and Jerry Never Left the Simulation

-Theory #10: We’re Not Following the Same Rick and Morty
+Theory #9: We’re Not Following the Same Rick and Morty

 Given that there are numerous Rick and Morty pairings throughout the different multiverses, it goes without saying that we could be following a number of different versions of the characters.
 After Rick accidentally Cronenbergs his entire planet, he leaves with Morty to a multiverse where the two have died after a failed experiment, leaving behind their real family or at least their assumed family.
-In addition, the Cronenberg Rick and Morty are overhead confessing that they accidentally turned all Cronenbergs into humans, meaning that another Rick and Morty could reside there as well.
+In addition, the Cronenberg Rick and Morty are overhead confessing that they accidentally turned all Cronenbergs into humans, meaning that another Rick and Morty could also reside there.
 While the series does go out of its way to explicitly state that the Rick and Morty we’re following is from Earth C-137, it doesn’t always do so in every episode.

-Theory #11: Evil Morty Isn’t Evil
+Theory #10: Evil Morty Isn’t Evil

 Many theories spawned from the Close Rick-counters of the Rick Kind episode.
 With ‘Evil Rick’ showing a list of the most evil Ricks, Rick C-137 features on the list as well.
 Is Rick C-137 also Evil Rick?
 Evil Morty only wants to get back to his Rick?
 Maybe he’s just misunderstood.

-Theory #12: Rick is Just a Character on a TV Show
+Theory #11: Rick is Just a Character on a TV Show